Boise State vs. New Mexico NCAA Football Odds, Plays and Insights | November 20, 2021

 Over/Under Insights

-- Boise State has combined with its opponents to put up more than 48 points in four of 10 games this season.
+- Boise State and its opponents have combined to put up more than 48 points in four of 10 games this season.

-- New Mexico's games have gone over 48 points in three of nine chances this season.

-- Saturday's over/under is 4.7 points higher than the combined 43.3 PPG average of the two teams.

-- The 47 combined points per game that these two squads have allowed this season are 1.0 fewer than the 48 over/under in this contest.
+- This contest's over/under is 1.0 point above the 47 these two squads combine to allow per game this season.

-- The average total in Broncos games this season is 58.4, 10.4 points more than Saturday's over/under of 48.
+- The average total in Broncos games this season is 58.4, 10.4 points above Saturday's over/under of 48.

 - The 47.6 PPG average total in Lobos games this season is 0.4 points fewer than this game's over/under.